 Availability of a new recombinant A(H5N1) vaccine virus

-The HA gene sequence from the IDCDC-RG29 vaccine candidate virus can also be found at the NCBI public website:
+The sequence for both surface genes of the recombinant vaccine virus IDCDC-RG13 can also be found on the NCBI public website:

-Institutions, companies and others interested in pandemic vaccine development, who wish to receive this candidate vaccine virus should contact either WHO-HQ at email@example.com or the Centers for Disease Control and Prevention, at the address below:
+Institutions, companies and others interested in pandemic vaccine development, who wish to receive these candidate vaccine viruses should contact either the WHO Global Influenza Programme at GISN@who.int or the Centers for Disease Control and Prevention, at the address below:

 Dr. Ruben Donis